The Launching Pad (TLP) will continue to update Instructors biographical information as we add them to our services.

 NY Penn League Champion

-Johnny played for ECU.
-Narron played in the minor leagues with the NY Yankees, and Chicago White Sox.
-Johnny started coaching with the Milwaukee Brewers in Player development and later served as the hitting coordinator for the Los Angeles Angels.
-Narron coached in the Major Leagues as a hitting coach with Cincinnati, Texas, and Milwaukee.
-Johnny coached in 2010 and 2011 World Series.
-Narron is currently working with the Cleveland Indians.
-Johnny spent 2018 as the Cleveland Indians triple A hitting coach.
+Johnny played baseball for East Carolina University while studying Physical Performance and Kinesiology.
+He played in the minor leagues with the NY Yankees, and Chicago White Sox.
+Narron started coaching with the Milwaukee Brewers in Player Development and later served as the Hitting Coordinator for the Los Angeles Angels.
+Johnny coached in the Major Leagues for 8 Years as a hitting coach with Cincinnati, Texas, and Milwaukee.
+Narron coached 12 MLB AllStars and 4 MLB MVP’s.
+While with Texas, Narron coached in the 2010 World Series, the 2011 AllStar Game and 2011 World Series.
+Johnny has worked with the Cleveland Indians Player Development Department as an advisor and affiliate coach since 2017.

 Mike Van Horn